 Emily Warren (@emilyhonora), Managing Director — Dumbo via the Manhattan Bridge: Dumbo is a really nice area to visit for an out-of-towner.
 My personal recommendation is to eat dim dum at Nom Wah Tea Parlor (13–15 Doyers Street) in Chinatown, and then walk over the Manhattan Bridge to Dumbo—it’s waaaaaay less crowded than the Brooklyn Bridge, and you still get great views of the river, the Statue of Liberty, and downtown Manhattan.
 Once you come off the Manhattan Bridge, walk underneath its overpass down Jay St. and you’ll be in the heart of Dumbo.
 Visit Brooklyn Bridge Park to take in the views, maybe ride Jane’s Carousel, and then eat Juliana’s (19 Old Fulton Street) brick-oven pizza.

 Pro tip: Hop on a Citi Bike to zip across the bridge on two wheels.

-Esther Hoff (@estherhoff), Business Development Associate — The Frick Collection, 1 E 70th Street: This museum is probably my favorite spot in all of Manhattan.
+Esther Hoff (@estherhoff), Assistant Producer — The Frick Collection, 1 E 70th Street: This museum is probably my favorite spot in all of Manhattan.
 The former home of Henry Clay Frick turned museum is right on Central Park and houses his personal art collection.
 Instantly you are transported back to the Gilded Age as you walk through the Frick Collection.

 Claire Graves (@clairegraves), Executive Director — The William Vale, 111 N 12th Street, Brooklyn: The best place to experience this city is from way up high.
 The William Vale opened late last year and is now one of the prime hotspots in Williamsburg.
 I love watching the sunset over Manhattan and this is the best place in NYC to do it!